-nient 40 pin header on the tool end of our custom electronics.
+The most useful connections are broken out to the convenient 40 pin header on the tool end of our custom electronics.
 The variety of interfaces and power rails provided on this connector will enable the development of multiple end effector designs, and provides the expandability required for adding and experimenting with different sensor configurations.